Toxic Mold Injuries

 Precisely because of the lack of regulation and legislation around mold, and because determining whether a particular species of mold is toxic or not requires a trained scientific assessment, mold liability cases must be handled very carefully.

-If you believe that there is a mold problem in your apartment, home, condo, or rental unit, it is critical that you follow the steps below in order to properly preserve and document your claim.
+If you believe that there is a mold problem in your apartment, home, condo, or rental unit, we urge you to follow the 6 steps below.

 Step 1: Document Everything

 Gather photographic evidence of any water damage and other conditions causing the mold on the property, as well as the mold itself.
-The landlord or condo association may attempt to cover up the evidence if they learn you are considering bringing a lawsuit.
-Thus, it is important to have photographic evidence of the mold and water damage as it existed when the mold was first discovered and prior to any mold remediation being done.
+The landlord or condo association may attempt to hide the issues if they learn you are considering bringing a lawsuit.
+Thus, it is important to have photographic evidence of the mold and water damage as it existed when you first found it and prior to any attempts at mold remediation.

 Step 2: Test Your Mold

-Hire a licensed mold assessor or mold inspector to come do a comprehensive inspection of your house, including taking an air sample in each room where the presence of mold is suspected.
-The mold assessor should also take a sample of any visible mold to verify the type of mold and the spore concentration.
+Hire a licensed mold assessor or mold inspector to come do a comprehensive inspection of your house, including taking air samples from throughout the house or apartment.
+The mold inspector should also take samples of any mold, which will be used to determine the type and concentration of any mold.
 In Florida, all mold inspectors are required to be licensed.
 If your inspector is not, call someone else.

 Step 3: Give Written Notice

 It is absolutely critical to notify the landlord or condo association in writing as early as possible about the mold problem.
 Legally, if the party hasn’t (or can claim that they aren’t) aware of the issue, then they cannot be held legally liable for your damages.
-Because so much of your claim relies on your written notice complying with the law, we can assist you in drafting your notice to ensure that it is legally sufficient.
+Because so much of your claim relies on your written notice complying with the law, it’s best to get professional legal advice before sending any notices.

 Step 4: Track Your Damages

 A court must believe your lawsuit can “right a wrong.”
-You have to prove that you suffered damages due to the landlord’s negligence (e.g. financial losses, moving costs, mold testing expenses, damage to your personal property, hotel bills, medical bills).
-You need to keep detailed records of your sick days, medical bills, receipts for other incurred expenses, and for any personal property that was damaged.
+You have to prove that you suffered damages due to the landlord’s negligence (e.g. medical bills, moving costs or hotel bills, mold testing expenses, damage to your personal property).
+You need to keep detailed records of your sick days, medical bills, costs to replace personal property, receipts for other incurred expenses, and any emotional or non-financial harms.

 Step 5: See a Medical Professional

 Toxic mold is a health hazard above all else.
-Any mold liability claim will need to be supported by expert testimony from a licensed physician as to your medical condition.
-In the best-case scenario, you would see a physician who has experience with mold exposure.
-Other doctors that often treat and assess mold injuries include allergists, pulmonologists, and toxicologists.
+Any mold liability claim will require expert testimony from a licensed medical doctor as to your medical condition.
+In the best-case scenario, you would see a medical specialist such as an allergist or pulmonologist, who has experience with mold exposure.

 Step 6: Call the Personal Injury & Accident Law Center!

 After you’ve seen to your health and the health of your loved ones, you should call us here at the Personal Injury & Accident Law Center.
-We have experience in dealing with landlords and condo associations who want to deny you the right to live in a safe and habitable environment.
+We have experience dealing with landlords and HOAs who want to deny you the right to live in a safe and habitable environment.
 We will advocate for you against the insurance companies and these other organizations to ensure you receive the compensation you are entitled to.
-If you believe you have been exposed to toxic mold, contact us for a free, no-obligation consultation to discuss your legal rights.
+If you’ve been injured by a toxic mold infestation, contact us for a free consultation.

 How Strong Is Your Injury Case?